 By 2050, the gig economy would have ranked as the monster that has swallowed unemployment because of its flexibility, variety, and the ease it gives to work.
 The gig economy has made Freelancing become the accepted norm of the startup world because more startups continue to use the millions of freelancers.
 Everyday, more and more people are eager to join the freelancer generation.
 Recenttly research states disclosed that more than 53 million (almost 54 Million) have joined freelancing in the U.S. Techcrunch also recorded that more than one-third of the workers in the U.S have worked as a freelancer in the past year.
 Compared to the past year, that’s more than 700,000 new freelancers.

 Welcome to the gig economy!

-You can add your views on this topic at the comment box and also share for others to see if you find it interesting.
+You can add your views on this topic at the comment box and also share it for others to see if you find it interest.